 We know products at Dauterman Healthcare & Mobility are essential for your health, safety and quality of life.
 We are here and ready to do whatever it takes to get you what you need.

-We welcome you to come into our showroom but please note that all customers will be required to wear a facemask and use hand sanitizer if you wish to enter our showroom.
+We welcome you to come in but please note that all customers will be required to wear a facemask if you wish to enter our showroom.

 250 Ward Avenue Suite 100